 A water, sewer or stormwater connection could cost 1x this unit, for the break into the main alone, let alone the cost per metre of pipe to the development site itself.

-Public Open Space Contribution could cost 3x and quiet easily 8x this unit.
+Public Open Space Contribution could cost 10x and quiet easily more.

-Survey Fees could cost 2x and upwards of this unit.
+Survey Fees could cost 4x and upwards of this unit, depending on the type and complexity of the site.
 Please ensure that you have read our notes on Survey Fees, Boundary Redefinition & Survey Methodology via this link.

 Reports by other consultants could cost 2x and upwards.